rmolishus/APEX-SalesForce-File-Reupload/readme.txt

 For each file, it copies the latest version of the file and 1 of it's links to an object/user/etc.
 Once these have been inserted, it deletes the old file.

+Needed Modifications:
+-Exclude the user running the script's Id from the CDL query
+	-Uploading the new ContentVersion automatically adds a CDL to the owner (user running the script).
+	-Trying to add a 'duplicate' linkedEntity will result in an error

 Possible Modifications:
 -Currently, the original Salesforce created date is appended to the new file's title.
 	To get rid of this or modify it's placement, change the title assignment and/or remove the code the gets the created date.